RunYangYang/Sarcomeric-deficits-underlie-MYBPC1-associated-myopathy-with-myogenic-tremor/README.md

 not part of the fibre; windowSize denotes to the kernal size (e.g. 3*3 rectangle) for image convolution; neighbor_num specifies the number of neighbors you would like to choose for determinging the distance of separate fibers nearby.
-Please refer to the excel file to find the optimized parameters for each condition.
-The purpose of not using consistant variables is to maximize the number of fibers (>90%) that could be measured.
+The purpose of not using consistant variables is to maximize the number of fibers (>90%) that could be measured as well as reducing errors in feature extraction for images in different quality.

 The output consist of three pieces: average of distance between fiber centers; average cross-sectional area of fibers; average distance